 Notable references include, Goal 9 (Industry, Innovation and Infrastructure) and in particular target 9.c to “significantly increase access to ICT and strive to provide universal and affordable access to Internet in the LDCs (least-developed countries) by 2020”, introduces a clear objective that without the digital infrastructure, the world would not be able to deliver scalable solutions to the SDGs.
 ICTs are specifically mentioned as a means of implementation under SDG17 (Partnership for the Goals, Target 17.8), highlighting their cross-cutting transformative potential.
 ICTs are also highlighted as the enabling technology to promote the empowerment of women under SDG 5 (Gender Equality, Target 5.b), while the importance of ICT skills is also recognized under SDG 4 (Quality Education, Target 4.b).

 ITU, as part of the UN system, needs to support Member States and to contribute towards the worldwide efforts to achieve the SDGs.
 All Member States agreed (and expressed in UNGA Resolution A/RES/70/1) that global engagement is required in support of implementation of all the Goals and Targets, “bringing together Governments, the private sector, civil society, the United Nations system and other actors and mobilizing all available resources”.

-In addition, all Member States called for close alignment between the World Summit on the Information Society process and the 2030 Agenda for Sustainable Development in UNGA Resolution A/RES/70/125.

-In parallel, advances in the field of science, technology and engineering, including new and emerging trends, are driving substantial transformation not only for the telecommunications/ICT ecosystem, but for different industries, and need also to be taken into account for the development of the strategic plan of the Union for 2020-2023.
+In addition, all Member States called for close alignment between the World Summit on the Information Society (WSIS) process and the 2030 Agenda for Sustainable Development, by adopting UNGA Resolution A/RES/70/125 on the overall review of the implementation of the outcomes of the WSIS.
+In this Resolution, a request is made to the United Nations entities facilitating the WSIS Action Lines to review their reporting and work plans to support implementation of the 2030 Agenda.In parallel, advances in the field of science, technology and engineering, including new and emerging trends, are driving substantial transformation not only for the telecommunications/ICT ecosystem, but for different industries, and need also to be taken into account for the development of the strategic plan of the Union for 2020-2023.
 Such advances and trends relate to Digital Transformation and include, inter alia, Internet of Things (IoT), 5G, and IMT-2020, Artificial Intelligence (AI), Big Data, cloud computing, the so called ‘4th Industrial Revolution’, smart cities, Distributed Ledger Technologies, Software-Defined Networking and Network-Function-Virtualization, Intelligent Transport Systems (ITS), and Open Source.

 The role of the digital economy and digital transformation is being widely recognized as a significant enabler and booster of sustainable development, as also highlighted by the G20 Digital Economy Ministerial Declaration: “Shaping Digitalisation for an Interconnected World”, agreed in Düsseldorf, Germany in April 2017.
 The common vision to seize the opportunities and tackle the evolving challenges of the digital economy, was also reaffirmed at the G7 ICT and Industry Ministers’ Declaration in Torino, Italy in September 2017, while the need for advancements and development of the digital economy was also highlighted by the Buenos Aires Declaration at the World Telecommunication Development Conference in Buenos Aires, Argentina in October 2017.